-The hot season lasts for 3.8 months, from June 10 to October 2, with an average daily high temperature above 87°F. The hottest day of the year is August 4, with an average high of 90°F and low of 79°F.
+The hot season lasts for 3.8 months, from June 11 to October 3, with an average daily high temperature above 87°F. The hottest month of the year in Nassau is August, with an average high of 90°F and low of 79°F.

-The cool season lasts for 3.5 months, from December 5 to March 20, with an average daily high temperature below 80°F. The coldest day of the year is January 29, with an average low of 66°F and high of 77°F.
+The cool season lasts for 3.5 months, from December 6 to March 21, with an average daily high temperature below 80°F. The coldest month of the year in Nassau is January, with an average low of 67°F and high of 77°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.